Skip to content

 tr ";" "\n" Expand each field into one line

-grep ^EFF= Only keep 'EFF' fields
+grep ^ANN= Only keep 'ANN' fields

-tr "," "\n" Expand effects to multiple lines
+tr "," "\n" Expand annotations to multiple lines

 grep MODIFIER | wc -l Count the ones you want (in this example 'MODIFIER')